DebarghyaDey/textual_travel_guide/README.md

 ### Brief background :-
+The project was partly executed on university computer (as it is part of my B.Tech thesis-research project) and was disorganised (scattered in parts), hence it has been completely reorganised now and uploaded on GitHub to give a pratical aspect of my research.
+""Also it has some secret API keys(for googlemaps and openai), hence not uploading here.""

 "There is an increasing need to gain awareness of a specific location to generate opportunities for individuals .
 They may be medical , educational , etc.​